On the asymptotic dimension of the curve complex: Train tracks

 \begin{proof} If there is branch that is active in both sequences then by Lemma \ref{large branches} there must be a large branch $b$ that is active in both sequences.
 By Lemma \ref{first move} we can assume that the first move in both sequences is along $b$.
-If it is the same move then $\tau'$ is the track obtained from this first move and $\sigma'_i = \sigma_i$.
+If it is the same move then $\tau'$ is the track obtained from this first move and $\tau_i = \sigma_i$.
 If not than we let $\tau'$ be the central split on $b$.
-In at least one of the sequences, say $\sigma_1\scm\tau$, the first move $\tau_1\scm\tau$ will be a right or left split on $b$ and $\tau'$ will be obtained from $\tau_1$ by removing the diagonal.
-We then use Lemma \ref{subtrack} to find a subtrack $\sigma'_1 \subset \sigma_1$ with $\sigma'_1\scm\tau'$ having at most the same number of moves as $\sigma\scm\tau_1$ which is one less move than $\sigma_1\scm\tau$.
+First suppose that both $\sigma_i\to\tau$ consist of a single move.
+For at least one of them, say $\sigma_1\scm\tau$, this move will be a right (or left) split on $b$ and $\tau'$ will be obtained from $\sigma_1$ by removing the diagonal, and we set $\tau_1=\tau'$.
+If $\sigma_2\to \tau$ is a left (or right) split we similarly put $\tau_2=\tau'$.
+Finally, if $\sigma_2\to \tau$ is the central split on $b$ we have $\tau_2=\tau'=\sigma_2$.